Exodus Geohaghon: Later career

 In August 2011, Geohaghon left Peterborough United by mutual consent.
 Later that month Geohaghon signed a one-month contract with Barnet following a successful trial period.
 He played four games in ten days, before leaving the club.
-In October 2011, he signed with Conference Premier club Darlington, leaving him working with manager Mark Cooper for a third time.
+In October 2011, he signed up with Conference Premier club Darlington, leaving him to work with manager Mark Cooper for a third time.
 He made his debut for the club in a 4–3 win over Stockport County, and four days later he set up Jonathan Sanchez-Munoz for the only goal of a 1–0 win at home to Kidderminster Harriers.
 Despite this, Cooper was sacked on 25 October.
 On 21 November, Geohaghon returned to League Two football, signing a three-month loan deal with Dagenham & Redbridge.
 He made his debut at Victoria Park on 12 December, setting up Brian Woodall for the opening goal of a 2–1 defeat to former club Port Vale.
 Meanwhile, his parent club Darlington were suffering financial difficulties and Geohaghon's contract was terminated on 16 January 2012, along with the rest of the playing squad and caretaker manager Craig Liddle.
 Darlington held onto his registration, and on 24 February he signed for Conference Premier rivals Mansfield Town on loan until the rest of the season.
-He scored his first goal in nearly eighteen months on 13 March, when he headed in a stoppage time equalizer in a 1–1 draw with Conference Premier leaders Fleetwood Town at Field Mill.
+He scored his first goal in nearly 18 months on 13 March, when he headed in a stoppage-time equaliser in a 1–1 draw with Conference Premier leaders Fleetwood Town at Field Mill.
 The "Stags" reached the play-offs, but crashed out at the semi-final stage to York City 2–1 on aggregate, with Geohaghon scoring an own goal in the first leg at Bootham Crescent after a communication breakdown with goalkeeper Alan Marriott.

 In July 2012, Geohaghon joined Conference Premier side Kidderminster Harriers on a one-year deal.
 He had previously played under assistant boss Gary Whild during his time at Redditch.
 However, he re-signed with Mansfield Town on a permanent basis for a £5,000 transfer fee on 31 August, after less than two months at Aggborough; Geohaghon said he had "unfinished business" after Paul Cox's side lost at the play-off semi-final stage the previous season.
 His long-throws were a crucial part of the club's success in the early part of the 2012–13 season.
-Mansfield won promotion into the English Football League as Conference Premier champions in 2012–13, though Geoghaghon was not retained beyond the summer as he lost his first team place in the second half of the season.
+Mansfield won promotion into the English Football League as Conference Premier champions in 2012–13, though Geoghaghon was not retained beyond the summer as he lost his first-team place in the second half of the season.